Anderson family

-The Anderson family is a group of professional wrestlers, a part fictional, part real, extended family largely consisting of brothers, cousins and children.
+The Anderson family is a fictitious family of professional wrestlers, largely consisting of billed brothers, cousins and children.

 Gene Anderson

-NWA Hall of Famer Gene Anderson (the only actual 'Anderson' of the original group), born in Minneapolis, Minnesota, started his professional wrestling career in 1958.
-Gene was trained by WWE Hall of Famer Vern Gagne.
+NWA Hall of Famer Gene Anderson (the pioneer of the group), born in Minneapolis, Minnesota, started his professional wrestling career in 1958.
+Gene was trained by WWE Hall of Famer Verne Gagne.

 The Minnesota Wrecking Crew

-After spending a few years working for WWE Hall of Famer Stu Hart's Canadian wrestling promotion Stampede Wrestling, Gene started working for Verne Gagne's Minneapolis, Minnesota based American Wrestling Association (AWA) in 1961.
+After spending a few years working for Stu Hart's Canadian wrestling promotion Stampede Wrestling, Gene started working for Verne Gagne's Minneapolis, Minnesota based American Wrestling Association (AWA) in 1961.
 In 1965, Gene formed the tag team The Minnesota Wrecking Crew with fellow Minnesota native Larry Heiniemi, who had started his professional wrestling career that same year.

 Lars Anderson

 Larry, who had been performing under his real name, became Lars Anderson and was billed as being Gene's brother.

 Ole Anderson

 In 1968, while working for Paul Jones' Georgia Championship Wrestling (GCW), Gene invited Alan Rogowski, who had been wrestling as Rock Rogowski since he started his professional wrestling career the year prior, to join the team.
 Alan began performing as Ole Anderson, the brother of Gene and Lars.
 The three would team together in different combinations until Lars moved to Hawaii in 1969.
 After Lars moved, Gene and Ole continued the team and Lars would only make sporadic appearances from then on.
 Gene and Ole remained a team until 1982.